tjip1234/NMR-program/README.md

 # NMR Spectral Processing GUI

-> It's a piece of shit, but it's *our* piece of shit — and honestly?
-It works.
+> It's a piece of vibe coded hotmess that mostly works (for me atleast)

 A desktop NMR spectral processing app written in Rust with [egui](https://github.com/emilk/egui).
 Drag in your FID, click some buttons, get a spectrum.
 Every single operation is logged so you (or your PI) can reproduce exactly what happened.